hellerve/blog/wip/On_API_Updates.md

 We're done.
 Phew.

-Let's inline the helper function as well, just for the heck of it, so we can see a before-after-comparison:
+Let's inline the helper function as well, just for the heck of it, so we can see a before-after comparison:

 ```python
 # before